AdaCore/learn/content/courses/intro-to-ada/chapters/strongly_typed_language.rst

 In addition to :ada:`Float`, an Ada implementation may offer data types with higher precision such as :ada:`Long_Float` and :ada:`Long_Long_Float`.
-Like Float, the standard does not indicate the exact precision of these types: it only guarantees that the type :ada:`Long_Float`, for example, has at least the precision of :ada:`Float`.
+Like :ada:`Float`, the standard does not indicate the exact precision of these types: it only guarantees that the type :ada:`Long_Float`, for example, has at least the precision of :ada:`Float`.
 In order to guarantee that a certain precision requirement is met, we can define custom floating-point types, as we will see